 Several ways in which software need attention are through updates, patches, bug fixes, and upgrades.
 Vulnerabilities to threats are real from the virtual world and if not checked on, can result in major instances of failures.

 Outdated software is a major risk in terms of being susceptible to cyber-attacks, malware and ransomware attacks by hackers anywhere in the world.
 Hardware incompatibility due to outdated systems could leave an entire system prone to a complete meltdown and avoidable data losses.
-Any company worth its salt can ill-afford business disruption which might be the dreaded worst-case scenario.
+Any company worth it’s salt can ill-afford business disruption which might be the dreaded worst-case scenario.

-Some of the risks of having outdated software post-COVID are: –
+Risks of having outdated software post-COVID

 - Security Risks – Increased threat perception and cyber security risks that include but not limited to phishing attempts, hackers praying on the vulnerabilities of workforces working from home, Identity & Access Management (IDAM), training and customer service are certain aspects where outdated programs could be found wanting.
 Data security and moving to the cloud (communication mediums, file sharing, etc.) and automation could all take a backseat if software and systems are kept in the “dark”.
 New product versions would be delayed or completely left out; Chief Information Officers would dwell on extending hardware-centric security applications such as VPNs and firewalls without upgrades to comply with budget constraints.
 Payments would be approved for features of only the critical applications.